 They love to be loved and want to love others back.
 Their pleasant attitude can run out if they are not given the appropriate attention.
 Labs will have to be taught to not to jump on people and children and avoid barking loudly.
 They do this not out of aggression, but because they are excited dogs.

 A rottie who may feel down and out could benefit from a Lab friend.
 Their happy attitude can keep a rottie suffering from separation anxiety feeling good all day long.

 Personality of the Golden Retriever

 Labrador retrievers are dogs that are quite welcoming and friendly.
-They are extroverts and love people.
+They’re extroverts and love people.
 They often look like they are perpetually smiling, which is very fitting to their happy natures.

-They are easy to train and can learn all basic commands.
+Labrador Retrievers are also easy to train and can learn all basic commands.
 They are docile and eager to please.
-This dog will make a wonderful and versatile, not to mention high energy, friend for your Rottweiler looking for a playmate.
+This dog will make a wonderful and versatile, not to mention high energy friend for your Rottweiler looking for a playmate.

 Rottweilers are extremely smart dogs that need a friend in both their human and their fellow dogs.
 It is entirely possible to have a rottweiler and another dog in the house.

 Most rotties that have been socialized properly and are friendly with other dogs will do fine with any of these breeds and others.